Skip to main content

 I am graduating at the end of spring quarter.
 Can I still do the Washington Program?

 - Yes.
 You may only participate in the summer Washington Program after you graduate from college so long as you have not filed to graduate after the spring quarter.
-Students who participate in the summer program after they graduated will have to pay the higher non-UC rate for the course fee and are not eligible to apply for summer Financial Aid.
+Students who participate in the summer program after they graduate will have to pay the higher non-UC rate for the course fee and are not eligible to apply for summer Financial Aid.
 Graduating UC students may want to investigate options for deferring their graduation to summer or fall quarter.
 Make sure you talk to an advisor at your Dean’s Office!

 Can students spend their Senior Year or final quarter before graduation in the Washington Program in DC?